whackashoe/sdr/README.md

 As well as saving, loading, and utility methods.

+It isn't ready to be used in real products yet, it still has known bugs.

 ###Designed to be very fast & idiomatic C++11.

 Amount means total number of stored items in database